 Since Shure was first established in 1932, it’s become a giant in the microphone industry.
 Whether you’re a professional or an amateur, if you don’t already own a Shure mic, then you’ve probably heard one more than once.
-Their straightforward yet top quality sound has been the backbone to their enduring popularity over the decades.
+Their straightforward yet top-quality sound has been the backbone of their enduring popularity over the decades.

 More evidence of this popularity can be found in the Shure SM81, a small condenser studio and stage microphone that has been an industry standard since it was first released in the 1970s.
 It’s a mic that has played an important role in hundreds of thousands of recordings throughout the years.
 If you want to see how it holds up in the present, check out this Shure SM81 review below.

 |Output Impedance||150 ohms rated (85 ohms actual)|

 Finding the right kind of instrument mic can be a bit of a journey, especially since there’s such a range of sound and volume to be found in modern instruments.
 A small-diaphragm condenser mic— also known as SDC— as the Shure SM 81 can often end up the crown jewel of a studio, as long as it’s got the right features and specs.